adolitos/google-drive-api-utils/README.md

 https://www.youtube.com/watch?v=asrCdWFrF0A

+the credentials.json must be placed at the same snippet.py folder level. you put in other place, but then you should change the path in the 6th snippet.py line.

 #################################################################################################################

 The file and google drive.
 I have created a shared folder.
 I have include a csv dummy file in the shared folder.
 I have granted access in the shared folder to the service account as content manager through Manager Members